Cold Season Tea

 SUPPORTS THE BODY DURING THE COLD WEATHER SEASON*

-Yogi Cold Season tea is a soothing, all-organic tea specifically formulated for use during the cold weather season.
-We start with Ginger, Cardamom, Cinnamon and Clove, known in Ayurveda as “heating herbs.”
-This warming blend is complemented with Licorice, Eucalyptus, Tulsi and Orange Peel, herbs traditionally used to support respiratory function.
-When the cold weather arrives, relax and sip a delicious cup of Yogi Cold Season tea to help keep your internal fire blazing.*
+Yogi Cold Season tea is a soothing herbal tea blend that’s perfect for sipping during Cold Season.
+This delicious tea is purposefully blended with Ginger, Cardamom, Cinnamon, and Clove, known in Ayurveda as warming herbs.
+Licorice and Eucalyptus – herbs traditionally used to support respiratory function – combine with citrusy Orange Peel, invigorating Peppermint, and herbaceous Tulsi.
+Relax with a steaming cup of Yogi Cold Season tea to help keep your internal fire blazing.*

 Yogi Cold Season Tea Ingredients